Narendrakumar-Suresh/ZMC/README.md

-# NeoShell
+# ZMC - Zen Mode CLI!

-> **Note**: NeoShell is still in active development.
+> **Note**: ZMC is still in active development.
 Some features may be missing, and there may be bugs.
 Please feel free to contribute and provide feedback!

-**NeoShell** is a lightweight, custom terminal built to run on Windows (with plans for cross-platform support in the future).
+**ZMC** is a lightweight, custom terminal built to run on Windows (with plans for cross-platform support in the future).
 It is designed for developers who want to use a terminal with a unique set of features, including custom commands and Python-based scripts.
-NeoShell aims to provide an intuitive, flexible shell experience while allowing users to extend functionality with custom Python scripts.
+ZMC aims to provide an intuitive, flexible shell experience while allowing users to extend functionality with custom Python scripts.

 ## Features